With so many terms in hybrid integration floating around these days, you may ask yourself, what is iPaaS?

 - A key component of a hybrid integration platform (HIP)

 - The fastest growing integration market in the broad integration space

 What is iPaaS really used for?
 What real value does it bring to your organization?
 For starters, it has many roles within the context of a company’s operation.
 Nowadays, it’s initially used for cloud service integration (aka SaaS integrations in the form of cloud to ground, ground to cloud and cloud to cloud), but its use cases and potential is clearly much broader.

 What does this mean?
-As an example, as SaaS solutions are adapted to the meet requirements of the enterprise or within line of business-led initiatives that require integration with core applications or integration with other SaaS offerings.
+As an example, since SaaS solutions are adapted to the meet requirements of the enterprise or within a line of business-led initiatives, this requires integration with core applications or integration with other SaaS offerings.